Trout Creek Ranch Wet Meadows Bird Surveys

 The wetlands of Southern Oregon-Northeastern California (SONEC) comprise some of the most important spring and fall staging habitat for waterfowl in North America, supporting more than 70% of the Pacific Flyway’s dabbling ducks in spring migration.
 Approximately 5,700 acres of Trout Creek Ranch have been identified as SONEC priority areas.
 Trout Creek Ranch lies 40 miles south of Malheur National Wildlife Refuge, a protected area that supports more than 340 bird species.
 Like the refuge, we’re planning to manage flood-irrigation, haying, and grazing to provide critical habitat for waterfowl and pronghorn antelope during their migrations, as well as many other animals throughout the year.

-Skills and supplies needed/most helpful: Ability to identify regional birds by sight and sound is required and our online tools can help you learn focal species beforehand.
+Skills and supplies needed/most helpful: Ability to identify regional birds by sight and sound is required and this presentation PDF can help you learn focal species beforehand.
 Collecting data entails traveling across wetlands, uneven terrain and crossing fences without shade.
 Routes are typically 5-7 miles roundtrip.
 There will only be bathroom access at the beginning and end of the route.

 A backpack could help carry the necessary pencils and clipboard, along with any insect repellent, mosquito nets, beverages, and snacks.
 Please bring your preferred food, water, and appropriate clothing for the weather and terrain (waterproof boots, and clothing that can get wet, hiking poles may be helpful).
 We have a handful of binoculars for use, but you are welcome to use your own or bring a spotting scope.